-7 This section is a shortened version of South Dakota Codified Laws Section 29A-3-1001.

-SECTION 2-702.
-LIABILITY OF DISTRIBUTEE TO CLAIMANT.
+1 Reporters' Note 2 This section is a shortened version of South Dakota Codified Laws Section 29A-3-1001.
+3 SECTION 2-702.
+CLOSING ESTATE BY FILING STATEMENT.
+4 (a) Unless prohibited by order of the court, a personal representative may close an estate 5 by filing with the court no earlier than six months after the date of the original appointment, a 6 verified statement stating that the personal representative, or a previous personal representative, 7 has: 8 (1) determined that the time for filing creditor claims has expired; 9 (2) fully administered the estate by making payment, settlement or other 10 disposition of all presented claims, expenses of administration and estate, inheritance and other 11 death taxes have been paid, except as specified in the statement, and that the assets of the estate 12 have been distributed to the persons entitled to them; and 13 (3) sent a copy of the statement and full accounting of the estate administration to 14 all beneficiaries of the estate; and 15 (4) sent a copy of the statement to all creditors or other claimants of whom the 16 personal representative is aware whose claims are neither paid nor barred.
+17 (b) The appointment of the personal representative terminates if no proceedings involving 18 the personal representative are pending in the court one year after the closing statement is filed.
+19 Reporters' Note 20 This section is based on Section 3-1003 of the Uniform Probate Code.
+21 SECTION 2-703.
+LIABILITY OF BENEFICIARY FOR UNDISCHARGED 22 CLAIM.
+23 (a) After assets of an estate have been distributed, an undischarged claim not barred may

-- (a) After assets of an estate have been distributed, an undischarged claim not barred may be prosecuted in a proceeding against one or more distributees but only if the action is brought within the later of [three] years after the decedent's death or one year after the time of the distribution.
-A creditor of the decedent may bring an action under this section only if the claim has not been barred under Section 2-504. - (b) This section does not bar an action to recover property or value received as a result of fraud.

-17 This section is a partial enactment of Section 3-1004 of the Uniform Probate Code.
+1 be prosecuted in a proceeding against one or more beneficiaries but only if the action is brought 2 within the later of [three] years after the decedent's death or one year after the time of the 3 distribution.
+A creditor of the decedent may bring an action under this section only if the claim 4 has not been barred under Section 2-504.
+5 (b) This section does not bar an action to recover property or value received as a result of 6 fraud.
+7 Reporters' Note 8 This section is a partial enactment of Section 3-1004 of the Uniform Probate Code.
+9 SECTION 2-704.

-SECTION 2-703.
 SUBSEQUENT ADMINISTRATION.
-If other property of the estate is discovered after an estate has been settled and the personal representative discharged, the court upon petition of any interested person and upon notice as it directs, may appoint the same or a successor personal representative to administer the subsequently discovered property.
-If a new appointment is made, unless the court orders otherwise, the provisions of this [code] apply as appropriate; but no claim previously barred may be asserted in the subsequent
+If other property of the 10 estate is discovered after an estate has been settled and the personal representative discharged, 11 the court upon petition of any interested person and upon notice as it directs, may appoint the 12 same or a successor personal representative to administer the subsequently discovered property.
+13 If a new appointment is made, unless the court orders otherwise, the provisions of this [code] 14 apply as appropriate; but no claim previously barred may be asserted in the subsequent 15 administration.
+16 Reporters' Note 17 This section is identical to Section 3-1008 of the Uniform Probate Code.
+18 PART 8.
+19 SMALL ESTATES 20 SECTION 2-801.
+COLLECTION OF PERSONAL PROPERTY BY AFFIDAVIT.
+21 (a) Thirty days after the death of a decedent, any person indebted to the decedent or 22 having possession of tangible personal property or control of intangible personal property 23 belonging to the decedent shall make payment of the indebtedness, deliver the tangible personal